KomoGit/J.M.T.W.C/README.md

 ## Lisence
 You can modifiy and use the project as it is GPL-3 Lisence.
 As free as it gets when it comes to FOSS.

+## PS:
+I saw that this project actually has 18 clones, which is actually more than I expected.
+I wanna thank those who has cloned my project and used it.
+It feels good that my project is solving actual real life issues :) Thank you from the bottom of my heart.